trallard/portfolio/content/featured/MentoredSprints copy/index.md

 showInProjects: true
 ---

-Series of sprints aimed at folks from underrepresenteg groups in the tech community.
+Series of sprints aimed at folks from underrepresented groups in the tech community.
 We provide mentorship and a friendly and supportive environment for those willing to contribute to open source.

 Get in touch if you want to run one at your conference or as a stand-alone sprint.